 I love the flavors of cranberry and ginger separately, so this recipe for cranberry-ginger-infused gin at Strictly Delicious really speaks to me.
 More specifically, it’s saying, “make me tomorrow!”

-So this one’s a bit of a cheat, but instead of making your own homemade liquor gift, you can gift a good friend their own cocktail of the moment: The Negroni Sbagliato.
-This Negroni Sbagliato Deluxe Kit from Cocktail Courier includes everything you need to make between 8-16 cocktails, or enough for one heck of a 21+ party. ($95.99/kit)
+So this one’s a bit of a cheat, but instead of making your own homemade liquor gift, you can gift a good friend their own cocktail of the moment with a Holiday Tasting Kit from Cocktail Courier ($79.99/kit).

 Whether you cheers, salud, prost, or bottoms up, here’s to an awesome holiday!